Specialty Care for a Dislocated Shoulder

 A dislocated shoulder occurs when the ball of the upper arm bone moves out of place in the shoulder socket.
 A shoulder dislocation can be forward, backward or downward.
 It can also be partially or completely separated.
 Any type of shoulder dislocation requires urgent medical care.
 If you have a shoulder dislocation, you should seek emergency treatment to prevent further damage to your shoulder joint.

-At UPMC Susquehanna, our team of orthopedic providers are passionate about helping you live your best life, free of pain and discomfort.
+At UPMC our team of orthopaedic providers are passionate about helping you live your best life, free of pain and discomfort.

 Dislocated Shoulder Symptoms